 Hannah: Oh, you know, the mysteries of us…

 Clare: I actually enjoy Bridget Jones.
 The book is hilarious.
-Yeah, really, really funny and the movie’s very good.
+Really, really funny and the movie’s very good.

-Hannah: Oh, yeah and what’s the name of the actress?
+Hannah: What’s the name of the actress?
 Oh, I can’t remember.
 I don’t know.
-But yeah, she’s one of my favorites.
+But she’s one of my favorites.
 She’s in Miss Potter.

 Hannah: Which is another really good book about the real life of a creative person, actually.

 Clare: We’ll have to put something on the screen since neither of us can remember the name of this actress.
 Yeah, we weren’t planning on talking about that.

 Clare: Well, back to Tolkien.
 One of the things that I want to talk about was how beautiful the movie was, how beautiful Tolkien’s act of world-creation was, how beautiful his writing is, and how beauty is just infusing everything.

 Clare: The languages are beautiful and the music from the soundtrack of the movie is beautiful.
 I want to tell you about something that I experienced.
 Here’s the soundtrack of the movie.
 This is the third part, The Return of the King, and, like a total nerd, I listen to the soundtrack of Lord of the Rings in the car, and I was listening to it.
 I came to track eight, “Twilight and Shadow.”
 The singer is Renee Fleming.
 I was listening to it…